harshlal028/webauthn/Explainer:-WebAuthn-Signal-API-explainer.md

 ## Non-goals

-Signal methods do not allow credential providers to update information stored by relying parties (e.g. if a user changes deletes a passkey from their password manager).
+Signal methods do not allow credential providers to update information stored by relying parties (e.g. if a user changes or deletes a credential from their credential manager settings).

 Signal methods do not allow relying parties to query the availability, name, or display name of existing credentials.